Insurance for Franchises: What Kind of Insurance Do You Need?

 No matter the franchise, there’s a chance of injured and ill employees.
 Workers’ compensation insurance will protect both the franchise and employees from injuries or illnesses because of the job.

-Franchises that sell many physical products need to make sure they have protection from lawsuits arising from injuries inflected on customers due to product use.
+Franchises that sell many physical products need to make sure they have protection from lawsuits arising from injuries inflicted on customers due to product use.

 With product liability insurance, franchisors can assure their business has protection from claims made suggesting their products inflected injury or property damage.